Bridge Design Contest Feedback

 I would like to thank you all people for developing such a great software which is a great help and educational for us civil engineering students…

 I am the Industrial Technology Teacher at Tefft Middle School in Streamwood, Illinois.
-We are using the WPBD software as a 6-day unit to teach structural engineering in our school.
+We are using your software as a 6-day unit to teach structural engineering in our school.

 Thank you very much for a great program that is easy to use and yet very challenging.

 I love your contest, your lesson plans, and what you are doing for young people.